est. 1965

 All children are required to keep an extra mask at school in case a mask is needed.

 2- What happens if there is a positive case in my child’s class?
+If there is a positive case in a class:

 THE PERSON WHO TESTED POSITIVE (with or without symptoms) must stay home and quarantine for 5 days.